hiiamboris/red-spaces-gitlab-mirror/vids.md

 The following additional syntax allows one to control the cell coordinate:
 - `return` moves subsequent space into the first column on the next row
 - `at <expression>` evaluates the expression that follows it and uses it's result:
-  - if result is a pair, it moves subsequent space into given cell coordinate
+  - if result is a `pair!`, it moves subsequent space into given cell coordinate
   - if result is a `range!` object, it works as above, but also tells this cell to span the given range

 Example: